William Bayliss: Life

 He was born in Wednesbury, Staffordshire but shortly thereafter his father, a successful merchant of ornamental ironwork, moved his family to a house he had built on West Heath Road in Hampstead in north London, which he named St Cuthberts.
 It stood in four acres of gardens.
 William was his sole heir.
 He began to study medicine at University College London in 1880, but dropped out when he failed anatomy.
 Attracted to physiology, he studied under John Burdon Sanderson at Wadham College, Oxford, where he won a first class degree, investigating electrical changes occurring during salivary secretion.
 He returned to University College London in 1888 as an assistant to Edward Sharpey-Schafer.
 In 1890 he began to collaborate with Ernest Starling, who was at Guy's Hospital, on the electrical activity of the heart.
 They complemented each other in many ways: for instance, Bayliss dealt with the recording apparatus while Starling worked with the preparation.

 Bayliss married Starling's sister Gertrude in 1893; they had three sons and one daughter.
 They enjoyed entertaining at their London estate, even hosting all those attending London meetings of the Physiological Society.
 He built a laboratory in a corrugated iron shed in his four-acre garden.

-He and Starling first studied pressures in the veins and capillaries, but in 1897 they radically changed direction to work on the control of the motility of the gut.
+Bayliss and Starling first studied pressures in the veins and capillaries, but in 1897 they radically changed direction to work on the control of the motility of the gut.
 Collaboration became easier when Starling moved to University College London as the Jodrell Chair of Physiology in 1899.

+Hormones

 It was known that injecting hydrochloric acid into the intestinal lumen evoked secretion by the pancreas; injection into the blood did not.
-They set out to determine which nerves were involved, but denervation did not block the response.
+Bayliss & Starling set out to determine which nerves were involved, but denervation did not block the response.
 In a flash of inspiration they ground up a sample of intestinal mucosa in sand containing hydrochloric acid; injecting the filtered extract elicited copious pancreatic secretion.
 They called the responsible chemical secretin and named such messenger chemicals hormones.
 A "discovery must, as it seems to me, ever rank as one of the landmarks of physiology—-the discovery not merely of a new thing, but of a new process of life".

 In 1903 he was demonstrating to the medical students an experiment on an anesthetized dog.
 Two visiting Swedish ladies believed that the anesthesia was insufficient and reported this to Stephen Coleridge, secretary of the anti-vivisection society: his charges of torture were widely reported in the newspapers.
 The wealthy Bayliss had the resources to demand an apology, and when this was denied to sue for libel.
 The trial in the Brown Dog affair filled the newspapers, the jury found for Bayliss.

 Bayliss then studied the circulation of the brain and the action of enzymes, he was a founder of the Biochemical Society.
 In 1912 a Professorship in General Physiology was created for him at University College London.